-(a) the aid award shall be based on objective, clear, transparent and non-discriminatory eligibility and selection criteria, defined ex ante and published at least 6 weeks in advance of the deadline for submitting applications, to enable effective competition;

-(b) during the implementation of a scheme, in case of a bidding process where all bidders receive aid, the design of said process shall be corrected to restore effective competition in the subsequent bidding processes, for example, by reducing the budget or volume;

-(c) ex post adjustments to the bidding process outcome (such as subsequent negotiations on bid results) shall be excluded;

-(d) at least 70 % of the total selection criteria used for ranking bids and, ultimately, for allocating the aid in the competitive bidding process shall be defined in terms of aid in relation to the project's contribution to the environmental objectives of the measure, for example the aid requested per unit of environmental protection to be delivered.
+- (a) the aid award shall be based on objective, clear, transparent and non-discriminatory eligibility and selection criteria, defined ex ante and published at least 6 weeks in advance of the deadline for submitting applications, to enable effective competition; - (b) during the implementation of a scheme, in case of a bidding process where all bidders receive aid, the design of said process shall be corrected to restore effective competition in the subsequent bidding processes, for example, by reducing the budget or volume; - (c) ex post adjustments to the bidding process outcome (such as subsequent negotiations on bid results) shall be excluded; - (d) at least 70 % of the total selection criteria used for ranking bids and, ultimately, for allocating the aid in the competitive bidding process shall be defined in terms of aid in relation to the project's contribution to the environmental objectives of the measure, for example the aid requested per unit of environmental protection to be delivered.

-Alternative determination of aid amount under Article 36 GBER a) An alternative to the rules determining the calculation of the eligible costs and the aid intensity described above, would be the rule that the aid amount shall not exceed the difference between the investment costs directly linked to the achievement of a higher level of environmental protection and the operating profit of the investment.
-The operating profit shall be deducted from the eligible costs ex ante, on the basis of reasonable projections and verified ex post through a claw-back mechanism.

-b) the eligible costs may be determined without the identification of a counterfactual scenario and in the absence of a competitive bidding process.
-In that case, the eligible costs shall be the investment costs directly linked to the achievement of a higher level of environmental protection and the applicable aid intensities and bonuses set out in paragraphs 5 to 8 are reduced by 50 %.
+Alternative determination of aid amount under Article 36 GBER

+- a) An alternative to the rules determining the calculation of the eligible costs and the aid intensity described above, would be the rule that the aid amount shall not exceed the difference between the investment costs directly linked to the achievement of a higher level of environmental protection and the operating profit of the investment.
+The operating profit shall be deducted from the eligible costs ex ante, on the basis of reasonable projections and verified ex post through a claw-back mechanism. - b) the eligible costs may be determined without the identification of a counterfactual scenario and in the absence of a competitive bidding process.
+In that case, the eligible costs shall be the investment costs directly linked to the achievement of a higher level of environmental protection and the applicable aid intensities and bonuses are reduced by 50 %.

-Supported activity Aid Intensity for Large Company Aid Intensity for Medium Company Aid Intensity for Small Company Investment aid for environmental protection 20% 25% 30% Investment aid for environmental protection, not relying on use of biomass and resulting in a 100 % reduction of the direct greenhouse gas emissions 25% 30 %= 35% Investment aid for CCS and/or CCU 15% 20% 25%
+Supported activity Aid Intensity for Large Company Aid Intensity for Medium Company Aid Intensity for Small Company Investment aid for environmental protection 20% 25% 25% Investment aid for environmental protection, not relying on use of biomass and resulting in a 100 % reduction of the direct greenhouse gas emissions 25% 25% 25%